David Croft (broadcaster): Early career

-Croft began his broadcasting career in hospital radio at Radio Fairfield.
+David Michael Croft was born on 19 June 1970 and raised in Stevenage, Hertfordshire, England.
+He began his broadcasting career in hospital radio at Radio Fairfield.
 He spent three years working at BBC Three Counties Radio, first as a sports reporter then as sports editor.
 He moved to BBC Radio 5 Live in December 1998.
-During his time at the station he covered the 2002 FIFA World Cup, 2004 Athens Summer Olympics and presented Saturday Sport on 5 during both the summer of 2004 and 2005.
+During his time at the station he covered the 2002 FIFA World Cup and 2004 Athens Summer Olympics and presented Saturday Sport on 5 during both the summer of 2004 and 2005.